Bobi Wine: 2021 presidential election

 Wine's bodyguard, Francis Senteza, was killed on 27 December 2020, after being run over by a truck belonging to the military police.
 He was attacked while helping to transport a journalist critically injured by tear gas during an earlier confrontation between the police and a group of Wine's supporters.
 Another journalist was also wounded in the incident.

-On 16 January the electoral commission announced that Museveni won reelection with 58.6% of the vote.
-Wine refused to accept the results, claiming that the election was the most fraudulent in Uganda's history.
+On 16 January 2021, the electoral commission announced that Museveni had won re-election with 58.6% of the vote.
+Wine refused to accept the results, alleging that the election was the most fraudulent in Uganda's history.

 Wine was placed under house arrest on 15 January, shortly after casting his vote for the presidential election.
 The military surrounded his home and did not let anyone in or out for several days, despite Wine claiming he had run out of food.
 The U.S. ambassador to Uganda, Natalie E. Brown was not allowed to visit or leave food for him as the military blocked the convoy.
 Wine was released on 26 January after the Ugandan High Court ordered security forces to end the house arrest.
 On 1 February, Wine challenged the 2021 elections in court, but later ordered his lawyers to withdraw the case citing bias from the judges, after photos were seen of the chief justice with President Museveni, who was the correspondent party to the lawsuit.

 Tear gas injury

-On 3 September 2024, Bobi Wine was injured after being shot in his left leg with a tear gas canister by police during an altercation in Bulindo, Kira in Wakiso District.
+On Tuesday 3 September 2024, Wine was injured after being shot in his left leg with a tear gas canister by police during a confrontation in Bulindo, Kira in Wakiso District.

 2026 presidential election

-Bobi Wine seeks to unseat Yoweri Museveni for the second time through contesting in the 2026 presidential elections, he picked nomination forms from the electoral commission to allow him to contest in the race.
-However, his nomination hope diminished when the electoral commission indicated that he had not submitted enough required signatures.
+Wine again sought to unseat Yoweri Museveni by running in the 2026 presidential elections.

-On 24 September 2025, Robert Kyagulanyi Sentamu was nominated as the National Unity Platform Presidency flagbearer by the Electoral Commission ahead of the 2026 general elections.
+On 24 September 2025, he was nominated as the National Unity Platform Presidency flagbearer by the Electoral Commission ahead of the 2026 general elections.

+On 6 December 2025, Wine and several supporters and staff were attacked and beaten by security forces while campaigning in Gulu.

+On 16 January 2026, Wine was reportedly abducted by Ugandan army forces following deadly protests after the election.
+However, Wine said that he was in hiding following a raid by security forces on his home.
+On January 17, Wine was declared to have lost the election with 24.72% of the vote.
+International observers denounced voter intimidation and accused the government of instilling fear.
+On 19 January, military commander Muhoozi Kainerugaba issued a 48-hour ultimatum for Wine's surrender.
+As of January 23, Wine was in hiding.
+Wine alleged that soldiers invaded his residence, held his wife Barbara Kyagulanyi at gunpoint, partially stripped her, choked her, and that she was subsequently hospitalized; the soldiers also took money, documents, and electronics.

+On 14 March 2026, Wine announced he had fled the country, saying he had "some critical engagements outside Uganda" and that he planned to return "at the right time".